leomorelli/scGET/readme.md

 ```

-# Set up
+# 3. Set up
-Finally, there are two small tricks left to perform, before you can finally use scGET.
+Finally, there are three small tricks left to perform, before you can finally use scGET.

-### Cluster set up
+### a.
+Cluster set up
  - In your home directory check if you have a snakemake folder inside ``~/.config``.
 Inside this folder create a slurm folder add in a *config.yaml* file:
 ```
 mkdir -p /home/.config/snakemake/slurm